Snapshots of daily life in Guatemala: gunshots, health nuts and Italian drama

 We are simply passing by, on the way from the wondrous cloud forests near Purulha to the gracious old colonial capital of Antigua.
 But we have to change buses in Guatemala City, a concrete jungle of 3 million people, and that means crossing the city from one end to the other.
 And thus, we get on a bus.

 A paunchy man in a blue shirt gets onto the same bus.
 He posts himself in the front, next to the driver.
 He opens a folder with plasticised papers and starts showing drawings of distraught organs.
 Now, my Spanish is really lousy.
 But the man has a way of talking, slow and loud and pronounced, that makes me understand the gist of it.
 He talks about the dangers of soft drinks.
 About how much sugar and fat we consume, how many gaseosas we pour down our gullets when we should be drinking agua pura.
 (Tellingly, a soft drink is also an ‘agua’ in Spanish, a water).
-“A healthy person drinks 2 to 3 litres of agua pura a day,” the health nut preaches, “Millions of us are destroying their bodies with junk.”
+“A healthy person drinks 2 to 3 litres of agua pura a day,” the health nut preaches.
+“Millions of us are destroying their bodies with junk.”
 He talks about cancer and diabetes, overweight and early death.

 I’m wondering who the guy is.
 A representative from the Ministry of Health?
 A concerned citizen with a mission to get his compatriots on the right track?
 An agent from an international health NGO?